Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

 \subsection{Variance for late training phase}

-In light of the autocorrelation of the noise calculated earlier, our next objective is to compute the expected weight and velocity variances at a later stage of the training.
-To describe the conditions of this phase, we adopt the following assumptions.
+Given the autocorrelation of the noise calculated earlier, we aim to present the expected variances of the weights and velocities during the later stages of training.
+To characterize the conditions of this phase, we make the following assumptions.